 I quickly get in created and find my perfect centre seat about 8 rows from the stage about 20 minutes before showtime.
 After 5 minutes an usher comes and explains that the Ticket seller double sold the same seats and that in typical London hospitality I was given a new seat one row back.
 Then the show started and was such an amazing musical in such a fashion that held it’s own only differing slightly from the movie storyline and incredibly well acted.
 It was also really pink.

 Last month my trip to Europe was a big spur of the moment trip that had very challenging air travels with all the delayed flights.
 But when I was in Austria deciding to go rafting was a huge enough risk.
 As we were being rushed, on the dark and rainy day, to get changed and that I need to lose some more weight and the suit was so tight that it was harder to bend I was not able to zipper up my wet boots, so they were quite loose.
-Add to that I have not actually swam in about 10 years, and I was not a very string swimmer back then.
+Add to that I have not actually swum in about 10 years, and I was not a very strong swimmer back then.

-About 5 minutes into the rating trip the guide, asked me to jump into the water and then swim back to the boat to practice safety.
+About 5 minutes into the rating trip the guide asked me to jump into the water and then swim back to the boat to practice safety.
 All that was going through my mind at that moment was how cold the Alpine water would be, and my glasses falling off.
 Without thinking much further I was underwater.
 I also had not gotten a good breath of air either.
 It was slightly difficult and took what seemed like forever to decide what way was up.
 Fortunately having a life jacket on I determined the direction I was floating was up and it was right.

 Then as I reached the surface, I was so relieved that I had air again and that I could actually still swim.
 Then as a started to swim to the boat, I realized that the boots were too loose to swim.
 I had gone to the gym mostly cardio so my legs were good to swim, so I had to use only my arms.
-I finally made it to the boat fairly quickly but as I tried to pull myself into the boat but had no arm power left but the others pulled be in fairly easily.
+I finally made it to the boat fairly quickly but as I tried to pull myself into the boat but had no arm power left but the others pulled me in fairly easily.

 The rest of the trip was amazing and fun.
 I definitely do rafting again, this time I would need to get a little fitter on my arms and practice a little swimming first.
-Also make sure my boots fit properly.
+Also, make sure my boots fit properly.